DallanQ/lost_ruins_of_arnak/Manual.md

 ## Passing (Page 17)

-We have discovered such wonders today!
-Who knows what we shall find tomorrow?

 On your turn, you can **choose to pass** – inform the other players that you will take no more turns this round.
 Passing counts as your main action for the turn.
 At this time, you should also use up any free actions you still have available.

 If you take no other main action, then you must pass.
 It is not legal to take a turn with only free actions and no main action.